yannicklevederpvtl/cf-jupyterlab-uv/README.md

 - langchain[docarray]
 - datasets
 - matplotlib
-- google-generativeai
-- anthropic
 - unstructured
-- pydub
 - modal
 - ollama

-Add more packages to `requirements.txt` as needed.
+Add more packages to `pyproject.toml` as needed.

 ### Security Settings
 ⚠️ **Important**: This configuration disables authentication for simplicity.
 For production use, enable security features.